 - Beautiful waterfalls, gorges, stone mills and suspension bridges

-We begin our trek from a ride till Syabrubesi(1,503m) from Kathmandu.
-The road till Syabrubesi is adventurous with narrow and rocky paths.
+We begin our trek from a ride to Syabrubesi(1,503m) from Kathmandu.
+The road to Syabrubesi is adventurous with narrow and rocky paths.
 We drive past Langtang National Park, where we slowly start to sight enchanting floras and faunas.
 We head towards Gatlang(2,337m) via Chawatar.
 We explore the beauty of the Tamang culture and tradition as we pass through the lush green forests and thrilling suspension bridges.
 We hike from Gatlang to Parvati Kunda, where we will enjoy the beauty of the sacred Lake.
-We further trek to Somdang(3,271m) where we will explore the zinc, copper, crystal and ruby mines.
-Next, we will traverse through the marvellous Pangsang Pass(3,842m) to reach Tipling(2.087m).
-We will witness a panoramic view of the Himalayas, embellished with diverse terrain farmland, green meadow and rocky hills.
+We further trek to Somdang(3,271m) where we will explore the zinc, copper, crystal, and ruby mines.
+Next, we will traverse through the marvelous Pangsang Pass(3,842m/12,604ft) to reach Tipling(2,087m).
+We will witness a panoramic view of the Himalayas, embellished with diverse terrain farmland, green meadow, and rocky hills.
 En route to Borang Village(1,700m), we will walk past the Shertung and Chalish Village.
-A blend of Brahmin, Tamang and Dalit people, we reach Dundre Khola through Phercho.we drice to Dhading Besi from Dundre khola.
+A blend of Brahmin, Tamang, and Dalit people, we reach Dundee Khola through Phercho. we drive to Dhading Besi from Dundre Khola.
 We drive back to Kathmandu with a memory of the trek such amazing that we will cherish for the rest of our lives.

 This unexplored trekking trail provides you with the opportunity to explore some very remote areas in Nepal, giving you a great experience.
 Discovery World Trekking organizes a fully supportive homestay trekking to assist the local economy and provide the opportunity to experience the great hospitality of local people residing in the Ganesh Himal region.